Here’s at least 14 common types of insurance related to protecting your home or home’s value:

 (8) Major Foundation and Structural Insurance on New Homes: This type of coverage is only available for a brief period (i.e., 10 years) on new homes and normally handled by just a small group of insurers like the 2-10 Warranty Company.
 The warranty can be purchased and provided by a builder or you could purchase it directly under certain circumstances.
 It only protects you for any defaults or problems with the structural quality of foundations or overall structure of the building.
 But you normally have to go before an arbitrator and it may cost several hundred dollars to submit a claim…so you need to have an expert investigation to determine the fault lies with the builder before you present your case.

-(9) Mortgage Payoff Insurance: This insurance pays the mortgage upon your death.
+(9) Mortgage Protection Insurance: This insurance pays the mortgage balance upon your death and may be used under certain cases of incapacitating diseases or disorders.
+The amount of coverage changes over the life of your loan based on your “eligible” mortgage balance.
 But unless you have someone that could benefit from this immediate payment of mortgage, why would you want to do it?
-Life insurance is best to leave with a person and let them decide if they want to keep the house or continue the mortgage and make that financial decision themselves.
+Life insurance may be the best way to handle the situation and let the survivor decide if they want to keep the house or continue the mortgage and make that financial decision themselves.

 (10) Stucco Warranty (Stucco Insurance): If you have a company complete the repairs and guarantee their workmanship, you are insuring against future issues with what they repaired with an option to renew that guarantee next year by having them reinspect and determine if other repairs are necessary.